The Best Salmon Fishing Approach

 Make Your Own Salmon Fishing Success

 When you're out on the river your part of the deal is to 'effectively' cover as much water as you can in both the morning & afternoon fishing sessions.
 Don't stay in the one spot hoping a salmon is going to come to you or keep bombarding a salmon lie where you know fish are likely to be holding.
-If a salmon wants your fly or lure it will let you know about it fairly quickly so bombarding a particular salmon lie is more often than not counter productive as you're only training salmon to accept the presence of your lure or fly in the stream.
-The most effective way I've personally found to make a salmon take is to 'startle' it by not showing too much of the fly or lure via properly spaced water coverage which will often 'trigger' its oceanic hunting instinct rather than try to bore a fish to death hoping it'll eventually change its mind!
+If a salmon wants your fly it will let you know about it fairly quickly so bombarding a particular salmon lie is more often than not counter productive as you're only training salmon to accept the presence of your lure or fly in the stream.
+The most effective way I've personally found to make a salmon take is to 'startle' it by not showing too much of the fly via properly spaced water coverage which will often 'trigger' its oceanic hunting instinct rather than try to bore a fish to death hoping it'll eventually change its mind!
 If a salmon only briefly sees a fly or lure it has to make a snap decision whether or not to commit to a full investigation and we all know what curiosity did to the cat!

 Whatever pools you're allocated by the Head Ghillie on arrival at a salmon beat switch into Google Earth 'Satellite' mode.
-What I mean by this is take that aerial snapshot in your mind and make your objective to fill that entire river map in with precision sweeps with your fly or lure that are all identically spaced by about 3 or 4 feet.
+What I mean by this is take that aerial snapshot in your mind and make your objective to fill that entire river map in with precision sweeps with your fly that are all identically spaced by about 3 or 4 feet.
 When it comes to lunchtime or 5pm you'll have covered not just the 'hot spots' properly but all the rest of the water too.
 This is the logical approach to Scottish salmon fishing that is completely missed by the majority of Scottish salmon fishers who give effective water coverage zero thought or they've never been effectively shown.
 On the River Tay the boat scores highly on any salmon beat that possesses a skilled boatman primarily due to this 'effective' water coverage principle.